element-doo/ekade/code/python/email_checker/README.md

 If you want to have a different local development settings, create a `email_checker/settings/local.py` with your settings.
 It will be imported if it exists.
 Use the `email_checker/settings/prod.py` as a template.

+The ALLOWED_HOSTS setting is ignored if DEBUG=True but if not, be sure to set it accordingly in the aforementioned local.py setting file.

 ## Why?